A mutual commitment

 We choose truth over comfort

-We stay open when the mirror shows us something we don’t like.
-We do not dismiss feedback because it’s hard to hear.
+We stay open when the mirror shows us something we do not like.
+We do not dismiss feedback because it is hard to hear.
 We value honesty that serves growth over silence that protects ego.

 Comfort never outranks clarity.